Working from Home

 What if I am struggling to access the online resources or I am stuck with my work?

-In addition to the range of ‘how to’ guides found on the Learning at Home web site we have added to the Class Teams ‘channels’ where your child can chat with their teachers asking for support and help.
+In addition to the range of ‘how to’ guides found on the Learning at Home website we have added to the Class Teams ‘channels’ where your child can chat with their teachers asking for support and help.
 I have produced an extended version of the Headteacher’s Blog that deals with the approach that we are taking and hopefully will answer many of your questions.
-Please take the time to watch the advice in my video blog that we are giving at this time.
+Please take the time to watch the advice in the video blog that we are giving at this time.

 Am I able to use a school device?